A large variety of shoulder injuries may occur during sports or athletic activities:

 (Right) This cross-section view of the shoulder socket shows a typical SLAP tear.

-(Left) The biceps tendon helps to keep the head of the humerus centred in the glenoid socket.
+(Left) The biceps tendon helps to keep the head of the humerus centered in the glenoid socket.

 (Right) Tendinitis causes the tendon to become red and swollen.